hapax/hapax.github.io/assets/bhqc.md

 Black holes are regions of spacetime where gravity is strong enough to trap light.
-This is no mean feat, and it takes the death of a giant star, or disastrous collisionss at the core of a galaxy, to produce them.
+This is no mean feat, and it takes the death of a giant star, or disastrous collisions at the core of a galaxy, to produce them.

 <!-- ##### Introduction